romanjrdykyj/select2dot1/README.md

 ## Contributing

-Pull requests (pull request template is available) are welcome.
+Pull requests (the pull request template is available for use) are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 More information about contributing you can find [here](https://github.com/romanjrdykyj/select2dot1/blob/main/CONTRIBUTING.md).
 Remember to follow the [code of conduct](https://github.com/romanjrdykyj/select2dot1/blob/main/CODE_OF_CONDUCT.md).

 ## Issues